pool-party/pull-party-bot/README.md

     > If you mention multiple parties - their members will be gathered in a single message and will have no repeats

-+ `/list` - show the parties of the chat and their members
++ `/list entry1? entry2?...` - show the parties of the chat and their members

+    > Returns all parties on empty input \
+    Entries are either users or partyNames: \
-    + `/list member1 member2...` - shows all the parties with at least one of the members provided
+        - on the given user shows all parties he is part of \

-    + `/list partyName1 partyName2...` - shows members of only provided parties

-    > It can be combined into `/list member partyName`
+        - on the given party shows its members \                                                                                >
+    List doesn't contain repetitive values \

-    > Doesn't show `@admins` party
+    Doesn't show `@admins` party

 + `/start` - start the conversation and see welcoming message